 1. Review – The Curriculum Leader pulled together all relevant information including relevant national and local guidance

-2. Staff consultation – all school staff were given the opportunity to look at the policy and make recommendations
+2. Staff consultation – all school staff were allowed to look at the policy and make recommendations

 3. Pupil consultation – we investigated what exactly pupils want from their PSHE